LucasJunio/bank-nest-sqlite-prisma-docker-jest/README.md

 # 1. Overview

-Bank is an API to open a new &quot;current account&quot; of already existing customers.
+Bank is an API to open a new &quot;current account&quot; of already existing customers, see diagram Entity relationship for documentation in ./docs/der-bank.png

 ## 1.1.
 Stack